misteryomi/laravel-social-publisher/README.md

 Driver-based social publishing for Laravel.
 Handles scheduling posts to Buffer (and future providers) with typed content DTOs and an AI-agnostic content layer.

-Built for [Borderless](https://borderless.so) and [SponsorshipJobs](https://sponsorshipjobs.uk).
-Extracted as a package so both apps share one scheduling and content layer without duplicating code.

 ---

 ## What it does